 The Celtic Sea is a continental shelf area that is bounded by Ireland, the United Kingdom, and the Bay of Biscay.
 Because the Barnes et al. (2008) dataset, from which the data utilised in this chapter were taken, did not provide precise sampling sites and dates, the data was pooled throughout the whole time period and locations to capture broad tendencies.
 Only places that were sampled consistently from 1987 to 2001 were used (Blanchard et al. 2005).

 In a published global dataset of individual predator and prey body sizes and taxonomy (Barnes et al., 2008), the feeding linkages of fish in the Celtic Sea were described.
 The original stomach contents data were acquired during annual surveys conducted by the Centre for Environment, Fisheries, and Aquaculture Science (Cefas) on board research vessels during dissections (Pinnegar et al. 2003).
-Barnes et al. (2008) used known regression equations to measure predator and prey lengths and convert them to body mass.
+Barnes et al. (2008) used published length-mass regression equations to convert linear dimensions to body mass.

 2.1.3 Afon Hirnant

 Three sites in the Afon Hirnant, in North Wales, UK (52◦ 52’ N 03◦ 34’ W), were used for the study.
-The average yearly discharge was 2.08 to 7.26 m3/s, with a pH ranging from 5.5 to 7. (check Figueroa (2007) and
+The average yearly discharge was 2 to 7 m3/s, with a pH ranging from 5.5 to 7. (see Figueroa (2007) and

 Woodward et al. (2010c) for full details).
 Invertebrates were collected using a Hess sampler (sampling area:

 0.028 m2; mesh aperture 80 µm), with 15 sample-units obtained at random at each site and season, totaling 180 samples across the sampling period.
-The invertebrate fauna was promptly preserved in 100% ethanol and sorted in the lab.
+The invertebrate fauna was preserved on collection in 100% ethanol and sorted in the lab.
 By removing predators’ foreguts, which were mounted in Euparal media and viewed at 400 magnification, feeding interactions were determined.

 Every predator’s linear dimensions (for example, body length) and individual prey items inside each predator’s foregut were measured and then translated to body mass values using published regression equations for each taxon (presented in Woodward et al. (2010c)).
 If the prey items were highly digested, the average body length of individuals in the same family (Ephemeroptera, Plecoptera, or Trichoptera) in the habitat was used.
 The body lengths of Chironomidae (Diptera) were calculated using previously established species-specific regressions between head capsule width and body length (Figueroa 2007).